PhotographyN00b/PhotographyN00b.github.io/_posts/2013-06-25-setting-up-the-camera.md

 layout: post
 title: "Setting Up The Camera"
 description: ""
-category:
+category: "Basics"
-tags: []
+tags: [Basics]
 ---
-{% include JB/setup %}

 So now that you have bought the camera, the first step is to set it up.
 These were the contents of the box containing the camera I purchased, which are the minimum requirements for photography:

-   1. The camera
+   * The camera
    ![Pic1](http://farm4.staticflickr.com/3725/9173158169_e21bcf2b24.jpg)
-   2. An 18-55 mm IS II Lens
+   * An 18-55 mm IS II Lens
    ![Pic2](http://farm8.staticflickr.com/7371/9175380504_d493029a4f.jpg)
-   3. The battery along with the charger
+   * The battery along with the charger
    ![Pic3](http://farm8.staticflickr.com/7459/9175379508_008f1ef403.jpg)
-   4. A 4 GB 30 MB/s memory card
+   * A 4 GB 30 MB/s memory card
    ![Pic4](http://farm6.staticflickr.com/5483/9175378820_1359846baa.jpg)
-   5. A Lens cover
+   * A Lens cover
    ![Pic12](http://farm6.staticflickr.com/5504/9173141655_03bcc21ee3.jpg)